pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 2/lec5-degree-adverbs.md

 ---
-title: Important concepts in adjectives
+title: Degree Adverbs
 date: 2025-05-08
 tags:
   - Notes
   - IIT Madras
 excludeSearch: false
-weight: 22
+weight: 25
 ---

 Based on the sources provided and our conversation history, here are some **important concepts in degree adverbs**: